juan267/build-api/README.md

 future and properly namespace our documentation and work under V1 namespace.

 ## Releases
-**Note about testing:** *Tests, especially while building an API are NOT optional or nice to have.
-Today, we're going to try to TDD our way through this app.
+**Note about testing:**
+*Tests, especially while building an API are NOT optional or nice to have.*
+Today, we're going to try to TDD our way through building your API.
 We've already written the model tests for you in `spec/models/`, your job is to write controller tests for the app as you go in `spec/controllers/`.
 Your workflow for this project should look like this: